 Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation, which has been so successful on the internet, into other areas of national and international ICT governance.

-ICANN: Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation, which has been so successful on the internet, into other areas of national and international ICT governance.
+UK: Improvement in the governance of ICTs, including the extension of the multi-stakeholder principle of multi-stakeholder participation, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making in the Internet organizationson the internet, into other areas of national and international ICT governance.

-Russia: Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation, which has been so successful on the internet, into other areas of national and international ICT governance.
+ICANN: Further deepening and broadening of the multistakeholder process in the governance of ICTs, which has been so successful for internet governance, including expanding this model into other areas of national and international ICT governance.

+Russia: Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation and defining the roles and responsibilities of all stakeholders.

 Internet: